-The doubled up legume intercrop trials (pigeonpea-soybean) are taking place for the second season in Africa RISING Zambia after showing impressive results and acceptance by farmers working in Africa RISING Malawi.
-In the highly successful pigeonpea-groundnut doubled-up system, pigeonpea and groundnut are compatible for intercrops as they have different architecture and growth habits, ensuring minimal competition for light, water and nutrient resources between the component crops.
+The doubled-up legume system trials (pigeon pea-soybean) are taking place for the second season in Africa RISING Zambia after showing impressive results and acceptance by farmers working in Africa RISING Malawi.
+In the highly successful pigeon pea-groundnut doubled-up system, pigeon pea and groundnut are compatible for intercrops as they have different architecture and growth habits, ensuring minimal competition for light, water and nutrient resources between the component crops.

-Through the Africa RISING going to scale in Eastern Province of Zambia Project (and the Africa RISING – SIMLEZA project before it) in Zambia; farmers have tested and are adopting different conservation agriculture practices after seeing the benefits of implementing them over the past 6 years.
-The benefits of benefits of conservation agriculture can typically be achieved in 2-5 cropping seasons, especially in drought-prone, rain-fed areas.
-Large out-scaling of CA and its components is currently happening through mother-and-baby trials in Chipata, Lundazi and Sinda and compliment other out-scaling initiatives implemented by the Catholic Relief Services and the Conservation Farming Unit in the Zambian Ministry of Agriculture.
+Through the Africa RISING going to scale in Eastern Province of Zambia Project (and the Africa RISING–SIMLEZA project before it); farmers have tested and are adopting different conservation agriculture practices after seeing the benefits of implementing them over the past 6 years.
+The benefits of conservation agriculture can typically be achieved in 2-5 cropping seasons, especially in drought-prone, rain-fed areas.
+Large out-scaling of conservation agriculture and its components is currently happening through mother-and-baby trials in Chipata, Lundazi and Sinda and compliment other out-scaling initiatives implemented by the Catholic Relief Services and the Conservation Farming Unit in the Zambian Ministry of Agriculture.

 Unlocking the potential in public-private partners arrangements